-- Please take some time to review this handbook with the student to ensure that both of you understand what is expected as you interact with the intern during this practicum semester. - In your role as the administrative Site Supervisor/Mentor, you should have daily and weekly contact with the intern during this practicum.
+- Please take some time to review this handbook with the student to ensure that both of you understand what is expected as you interact with the intern during this practicum semester. - In your role as the administrative Site Supervisor/mentor, you should have daily and weekly contact with the intern during this practicum.
 You are the most important component of the process.
-You will be a teacher, Site Supervisor/Mentor, evaluator, and confessor for the intern.
-It is the desire of Concordia University that you expose the intern to many "real life" experiences and provide an opportunity for him/her to truly "get their feet wet" in the process of being an educational leader. - Please allow the student to get a broad spectrum of the life of a school administrator.
-Review the Texas five principal standards as well as the six Domains/eleven competencies associated with the TExES 268 examination with the student and help the intern determine productive activities that fulfill each of the standards in a meaningful manner.
-This process should begin the semester before the actual practicum so the student can begin immediately when the course opens.
+You will be a teacher, Site Supervisor, mentor, evaluator, and confessor for the intern.
+It is the desire of Concordia University that you expose the intern to as many "real life" experiences as possible, and provide an opportunity for him/her to truly "get their feet wet" in the process of being an educational leader. - Please allow the student to get a broad spectrum of the life of a school administrator.
+Review the six principal standards as well as the six Domains/eleven competencies associated with the TExES 268 examination with the student and help the intern determine productive activities that fulfill each of the standards in a meaningful manner.

 A University Field Supervisor has also been assigned by the University to work closely with you and the student during this learning experience.
 The University Field Supervisor will be on your campus at least three times during the practicum semester to meet with the intern.
-The first campus visit should include you, the Site Supervisor/Mentor, and the intern.
+The first campus visit should include you, the Site Supervisor, and the intern.
 Both you and the University Field Supervisor are major components involved in assisting the intern to be successful during their practicum.
 If, at any time, you feel it necessary to contact the University Field Supervisor beyond the scope of the three campus visits, you are highly encouraged to do it.